Suavek85/Geo-App-Basic/README.md

-# Geo App
+# Geo App Basic

-> Angular desktop app for calculating distances between your locations and more.
+> Angular desktop and mobile app for calculating distances between your locations and more.
 JUST STARTED, IN PROGRESS.

 ## Table of Contents